-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 9805 CERTIFICATE OF DEATH PHYSICIANS should state 1.
-PLACE OF DEATH Redistration District No.....
-Registered No. 2.
-FULL NAME OCCUPATION If nonresident give city or town and State) (Usual place of abode) How long in U.S., if of foreign hirth?
-Length of residence in city or town where death occurred MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
+Do not use this space.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 30158 1.
+PLACE OF DEATH Redistration District No......
+File No.....
+Primary Registration District No....
+Registered No. OCCUPATION (a) Residence.
+No.....
+(If nonresident give city or town and State) (Usual place of abode) ds. /8 How load in U.S., if of foreign hirth?
+Length of residence in city or town where death occurred PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX 4.
 COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR DIVORCED (write the word) 17. male.
-5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND of (OR) WIFE OF death occurred, on the date stated above, at......
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 7.
-AGE MONTHS DAYS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..., (duration) yrs. mes. (c) Name of employer 18.
+SINGLE, MARRIED, WIDOWED OR statement of 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) 192 DIVORCED (write the word) 17.
+HEREBY CERTIFY_That I attended deceased from 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF Eract.
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE YEARS MONTHS If LESS than 1 ...brs. min.
+8. OCCUPATION OF DECEASED N. B.-Every item of information should be carefully supplied.
+CAUSE OF DEATH in plain terms, so that it may be properly School Gil (a) Trade, profession, or particular kind of work ... (b) General nature of industry, CONTRIBUTO (SECONDARY) business, or establishment in which employed (or employer). (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.....
-8 10.
-NAME OF FATHER WAS THERE AN AUTOPSYI WHAT TEST CONFIRMED DIAGROSIS) 11.
-BIRTHPLACE OF FATHER (CITY (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER (Address) N. B.-Every item of CAUSE OF DEATH State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?.....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.
+7340 DATE OF.
+10. NAME OF FATHER WAS THERE AN AUTOPSYS 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER , 19 (Address) State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR YOUN) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-19. PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-20. UNDERTAKER REGISTRAR
+14. 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT ..
+(Address) UNDERTAKER ADDRESS REGISTRAR